med1844/med1844.github.io/source/_posts/LR-1-based-compiler-frontend-framework.md

 ## Automatically testing FA algorithms

 It's hard to verify if constructed finite automata has the expected structure.
 It's possible to use graph isomorphism algorithms to check if the generated structure matches the expectation, but it's possible to do roughly the same task using hash.
+Here's the rough procedure:

+-